shadownocas/turtlebot3_datasets/README.md

              /tf_static                            1 msg     : tf/tfMessage
 ```

 The setup includes ground-truth data.
 This was obtained from a [motion capture system](http://welcome.isr.tecnico.ulisboa.pt/isrobonet/) at 60Hz.
-5 markers were placed on the top layer of the robot, such that the center of the tracked object matched the laser scanner of the robot.
+Five markers were placed on the top layer of the robot, such that the center of the tracked object matched the laser scanner of the robot.

 The ground-truth data is provided in the `/tf` topic, as a transform `mocap -> mocap_laser_link`.
 To conform to [REP 105](http://www.ros.org/reps/rep-0105.html) in ROS, the initial transform was obtained at the robot's base footprint frame.
 The homogeneous transformation matrix at the beginning of the dataset is given by: